kalekundert/parametrize_from_file/docs/python_snippets.rst

 Schema argument: Be careful!
 ============================
-Be careful when using |NS_eval| and especially |NS_exec| with the *schema* argument to `parametrize_from_file` (e.g. via `cast`).
+Be careful when using |NS_eval| and especially |NS_exec| with the *schema* argument to `parametrize` (e.g. via `cast`).
 This can be a convenient way to clearly separate boring type-munging code from interesting test code, but it's important to be cognizant of the fact that schema are evaluated during test collection (i.e. outside of the tests themselves).
-This has a couple consequences:
+This has a couple
+consequences:

 - Any errors that occur when evaluating parameters will not be handled very gracefully.
-In particular, no tests will run until all errors are fixed (and it can be hard to find errors without being able to run any tests).
+In particular, no tests will run until all errors are fixed (and it can be hard to fix errors without being able to run any tests).

 - Even if you only ask to run a single test, the parameters for every test will have to be evaluated.
 This can take a substantial amount of time if you've